isa-group/governify-tester/README.md

 ```

-# Governify Cli

-Cli is a component of the governify ecosystem

 ## Copyright notice

 **governify-cli** is an Open-source software available under the GNU General Public License (GPL) version 2 (GPL v2)